Bhavesh-Rawat/DSA/HashMaps/Zero Sum Subarrays.md

 Input:
 n = 6

 arr[] = {0,0,5,5,0,0}

 Output: 6

-Explanation: The 6 subarrays are
+Explanation : The 6 subarrays are
 [0], [0], [0], [0], [0,0], and [0,0].

 ## Usage/Examples